syncfusion-content/javascript-docs/js/Grid/ejPager.md

 ### totalPages `Number`
 {:#members:totalpages}

-Get the value of total number of pages in the pager.
+Gets or sets  the value of total number of pages in the pager.
 The totalPages value is calculated based on pagesize and totalrecords.

 #### Default Value:
 {:.param}